ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 ## Command Line Interface

-For an overview of available command line options, see:
+For an overview of available command line options, see the [CLI page](cli) or the command:

 ```
 pyerk -h